Governor of New South Wales: Summer residence

-In addition to the primary Sydney vice-regal residence, many governors had also felt the need for a 'summer retreat' to escape the hard temperatures of the Sydney summers.
+In addition to the primary Sydney Vice-Regal residence, many Governors had also felt the need for a 'summer retreat' to escape the hard temperatures of the Sydney summers.
 In 1790, Governor Phillip had a secondary residence built in the township of Parramatta.
 In 1799 the second governor, John Hunter, had the remains of Arthur Phillip's cottage cleared away, and a more permanent building erected on the same site.
 This residence remained occupied until the completion of the primary Government House in 1845, however the hard summers and growing size of Sydney convinced successive governors of the need for a rural residence.

 The governor from 1868 to 1872, the Earl Belmore, used Throsby Park in Moss Vale as his summer residence.
 His successor, Sir Hercules Robinson, often retired privately to the same area, in the Southern Highlands, for the same reason.
 In 1879 it was then decided that the colony should purchase a house at Sutton Forest for use as a permanent summer residence, and in 1881 the NSW Government purchased for £6000 a property known as "Prospect" that had been built by Robert Pemberton Richardson (of the firm Richardson & Wrench).
 This was renamed "Hillview", and became the primary summer governor's residence from 1885 to 1957.
 In 1957, seen as unnecessary and expensive, Hillview was put up for sale and purchased from the state government by Edwin Klein.
-Hillview was returned to the people of NSW in 1985 and is currently leased under the ownership of the Office of Environment and Heritage.
+Hillview was returned to the people of NSW in 1985 and is currently leased under the ownership of the Environment and Heritage Group of the Department of Planning & Environment.

 Household

-The viceregal household aids the governor in the execution of the royal constitutional and ceremonial duties and is managed by the Office of the Governor, whose current official secretary and chief of staff is Michael Miller RFD.
+The viceregal household aids the governor in the execution of the royal constitutional and ceremonial duties and is managed by the Office of the Governor, whose current official secretary and chief of staff is Michael Miller LVO, RFD.
 These organised offices and support systems include aides-de-camp, press officers, financial managers, speech writers, trip organisers, event planners and protocol officers, chefs and other kitchen employees, waiters, and various cleaning staff, as well as tour guides.
 In this official and bureaucratic capacity, the entire household is often referred to as Government House.
-These departments are funded through the annual budget, as is the governor's salary of A$529,000.
+These departments are funded through the annual budget, as is the governor's salary of $529,000.

-List of governors of New South Wales
+List of Governors of New South Wales

-The following individuals have served as a governor of New South Wales:
+The following individuals have served as a Governor of New South Wales: